ESAT Chemistry: Revision Notes

 Sometimes testedC4.3

-This topic covers the fundamental chemical concept of the mole, which relates the measurable mass of a substance to the amount of it present.
-Mastering the conversion between mass (in g, kg, or tonnes) and moles is essential for almost all quantitative chemistry problems.
+The mole relates the measurable mass of a substance to the amount of it present, and converting between mass (in g, kg, or tonnes) and moles is essential for almost all quantitative chemistry problems.

 Revise this topic ›Percentage Composition by Mass